 Good news: with many places closed and reduced working hours due to coronavirus, for many of us grabbing something unhealthy on the go is not an option and not a necessity – when else to cook nourishing food at home if not now?
 There is a lot written on eating healthy diets, and I am not referring to a specific source because I believe it is very individual.
 This is the time to explore! 🙂

-Detox your skincare (men
+Detox your skincare (men and women alike)

 We sometimes forget that it’s not only what we eat, but also what our bathroom shelves contain that may overload our immune system.